SimonVerhoeven/archunit-demo/README.md

 ### Custom rules

-We can also define our own rules that adhere to the general architectural rule of `classes that {PREDICATE} should {CONDITION}` by creating our own implementation of `DescribedPredicate` and `ArchCondition` respectively in case the predefined rules do not quite fit our needs.
+We can also define our own rules that adhere to the general architectural rule of `classes that {PREDICATE} should {CONDITION}` by creating our own implementation of `DescribedPredicate` and `ArchCondition` respectively, in case the predefined rules do not quite fit our needs.

 An example can be found in the [CustomPredicateAndConditionTest](src\test\java\dev\simonverhoeven\archunitdemo\customization\CustomPredicateAndConditionTest.java) where we define a predicate for what we think a controller looks like, and our condition with the rules we agreed it should adhere to.